it-at-m/lhm_actions/docs/workflows.md

 }
 ```

-1. If someone has a new project that they want to publish on npm, an NPM admin must enable the trusted publisher, according to the [documentation](https://docs.npmjs.com/trusted-publishers#step-1-add-a-trusted-publisher-on-npmjscom).
+1. If someone has a new project that they want to publish on npm, an npm admin must enable the trusted publisher, according to the [documentation](https://docs.npmjs.com/trusted-publishers#step-1-add-a-trusted-publisher-on-npmjscom).
 1. The GitHub actions must be granted the appropriate permissions.
 See the [documentation](https://docs.npmjs.com/trusted-publishers#step-2-configure-your-cicd-workflow).